Preparing To Learn A Piece For Guitar

 That is a lot to think about.
 I wish finding a teacher solves this problem.
 However, many teachers don’t look at learning pieces this way.
 Or, they do so in some areas and not in others.
 I know I have been incomplete in my approach many times to songs my students are working on.
 No teacher is perfect.
 But, hopefully, I can learn from teaching failures in the past and keep putting my best foot forward.

-As you think about preparing to learn a new piece or song, I hope you’ll consider taking a step back to look at what needs mastering in order to play it successfully.
+As you prepare to learn a new piece or song, I hope you’ll consider taking a step back to look at what needs mastering to play it successfully.
 This may mean working on exercises and skills before ever playing a single note of the actual piece.
 If you take this approach, then I am confident you’ll find your progress moves quicker and you are building a base that follows you and grows from piece to piece.

 References